Multi-k periodic SCF

 Not native yet:

-• Periodic UKS smearing is not implemented yet.
-A positive smearing_temperature on the UKS multi-k Ewald path raises NotImplementedError so metallic spin-polarized inputs do not run with silently integer occupations.
+• The non-BIPOLE UKS multi-k Ewald path still raises on positive smearing_temperature so metallic spin-polarized inputs do not run with silently integer occupations.
+Use the BIPOLE UKS route when you need per-spin Fermi-Dirac smearing today.

 • Production-scale all-electron MgO/pob-TZVP at dense k-meshes needs the native FFTDF/GDF path.
 The legacy Ewald RKS path is useful for debug and correctness work, but its periodic XC memory footprint is intentionally guarded.